Past Fellows

 Ashley Cook (2021-2022)

-Ashley was a second-year Marine Biology and Ecology PhD student at the Rosenstiel School for Marine and Atmospheric Sciences (RSMAS) at the UM studying cetacean acoustics.
+Ashley was a second-year Marine Biology and Ecology PhD student at the Rosenstiel School for Marine, Atmospheric, and Earth Science at the UM studying cetacean acoustics.
 She worked under Dr. Elizabeth Babcock and Dr. Melissa Soldevilla using passive acoustic monitoring to investigate spatiotemporal trends in Rice’s whale calls and to estimate Rice’s whale density in their primary habitat in the northeast Gulf of Mexico.
 As an IDSC Fellow, she utilized machine learning techniques to develop a call detector for Rice’s whales that can be applied to long-term acoustic datasets.

 Hanjing Dai, 2017-2018 IDSC Fellow